THUDM/LongAlign/README.md

 <a name="longalign-training"></a>
 ## 🖥️ LongAlign Training

+### Environmental Setup
+Install the requirements with pip: `pip install -r requirements.txt`.
+For Llama based models, we recommend using FlashAttention 2 for optimization and saving GPU memory.
+The relevant dependencies can be installed according to the code base of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 ### Data preprocessing

 First, tokenize the raw text data using the tokenizer of the model.
 For example, when training ChatGLM: